prmoore77/sidewinder/README.md

 # sidewinder
 Skunkworks Distributed Database

-Sidewinder is a Proof-of-Concept Distributed Database that distributes shards of data from the server to
+Sidewinder is a Python-based Proof-of-Concept Distributed Database that distributes shards of data from the server to
 a number of workers to "divide and conquer" OLAP database workloads.

 It consists of a server, workers, and a client (where you can run interactive SQL commands).